Scotty-Brown/WebStreet-Journal/README.md

 Wins:
 - Project planning, time management and practicing asking clarifying questions.
 - I broke up all of my major tasks into smaller, digestible pieces.
 This allowed me to iterate through the project without any major blockers.
+- This was only my second time working with Local Storage.
+Local Storage allowed me to maintain the data from the API in the event of an unintentded unmounting.

 Challenges:
 - One of my biggest challenges was determining the architecture of the app that made the most sense.